 What to Expect During the Test Session

-The combination of the prepared set of questions and prompts, and the interviewer’s questioning strategies within the conversation that occurs, is designed to allow you to demonstrate your highest level of proficiency in American Sign Language within a natural and dynamic conversation.
-The combination provides the scorers, experts who will evaluate your performance, with information by which to assess your expressive and receptive signed communication proficiency.
+The combination of the prepared set of questions and prompts, and the interviewer’s questioning strategies within the conversation that occurs, is designed to allow you to demonstrate your highest level of proficiency within a natural and dynamic conversation.
+The combination provides the scorers, experts who will evaluate your performance, with information by which to assess your expressive and receptive sign communication proficiency.

-The TASC–ASL interview is conducted solely in American Sign Language.
+The TASC interview is conducted solely in sign language.
 This principle is followed because research and experience have shown that people generally demonstrate their best sign language communication skills when using sign language alone.
 Any voicing you do will not be used in scoring; scorers will evaluate your proficiency based only on your signed communication.

 The Test Session

 Although the test session is approximately 30–45 minutes in length, part of this time is for directions and completing forms.
 The actual test interview lasts approximately 20 minutes and is digitally recorded for scoring.
-You should wear a solid color that contrasts your skin tone.
 You should avoid wearing black, dark blue, red or white clothing as these colors blend in with the backdrop and may cause difficulty in scoring the recorded interview.
 Additionally, it is critically important for scoring that you present a clear view of your face during the interview session.
-Therefore, consider how you wear your hair this day, avoid wearing such accessories as scarves or hats, and minimize large jewelry around the face, neck, fingers, and wrists.
+Therefore, consider how you wear your hair this day and avoid wearing such accessories as scarves or hats.
 Lastly, be aware of your sitting position throughout the interview as scorers must have full view of your signed communication responses on the digital recording.